Kyle Nelson (baseball)

-Kyle B. Nelson (born July 8, 1996) is an American professional baseball pitcher for the Arizona Diamondbacks of Major League Baseball (MLB).
-He has previously played in MLB for the Cleveland Indians.
+Kyle Bartlett Nelson (born July 8, 1996) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Cleveland Indians and Arizona Diamondbacks.

 Amateur career

-Nelson attended Galileo Academy of Science and Technology in San Francisco, California, where he played football and baseball.
+Nelson attended Galileo Academy of Science and Technology and Herbert Hoover Middle School in San Francisco, California, where he played football and baseball.
 He went undrafted in the 2014 Major League Baseball draft out of high school, and enrolled at the University of California, Santa Barbara where he played college baseball for the Santa Barbara Gauchos.

-In 2015, Nelson's freshman year at UC Santa Barbara, he pitched to a 3-1 record and a 0.75 ERA, striking out 32 batters over 36 relief innings pitched, earning Freshman All-American honors.
+In 2015, Nelson's freshman year at UC Santa Barbara, he pitched to a 3–1 record and a 0.75 ERA, striking out 32 batters over 36 relief innings pitched, earning Freshman All-American honors.
 He played in the Northwoods League after the season.
-As a sophomore in 2016, he appeared in 33 games, going 7-2 with a 2.18 ERA, striking out 87 batters in 74 innings.
+As a sophomore in 2016, he appeared in 33 games, going 7–2 with a 2.18 ERA, striking out 87 batters in 74 innings.
 He was named to the All-Big West First Team.
 In 2017, his junior season, he moved to the starting rotation.
-For the year, he made 15 starts, pitching to a 6-4 record and a 4.53 ERA over 87 innings.
+For the year, he made 15 starts, pitching to a 6–4 record and a 4.53 ERA over 87 innings.

 Professional career

 Cleveland Indians

 Nelson was selected by the Cleveland Indians in the 15th round of the 2017 Major League Baseball draft.

-After signing with Cleveland, Nelson made his professional debut with the Mahoning Valley Scrappers where he went 3-2 with a 2.48 ERA over 29 innings pitched in relief.
+After signing with Cleveland, Nelson made his professional debut with the Mahoning Valley Scrappers where he went 3–2 with a 2.48 ERA over 29 innings pitched in relief.
 In 2018, he began the season with the Lake County Captains where he was named a Midwest League All-Star before being promoted to the Lynchburg Hillcats in August.
-Over 45 2/3 innings pitched between the two clubs, he compiled a 6-1 record and a 1.58 ERA, striking out 67 and walking nine.
+Over 45 2/3 innings pitched between the two clubs, he compiled a 6–1 record and a 1.58 ERA, striking out 67 and walking nine.
 Nelson began 2019 with Lynchburg before being promoted to the Akron RubberDucks in May where he earned Eastern League All-Star honors.
 In August, he was promoted to the Columbus Clippers, with whom he finished the year.
-Over 42 games with the three teams, he went 4-4 with a 2.28 ERA and 69 strikeouts over 47 1/3 innings.
+Over 42 games with the three teams, he went 4–4 with a 2.28 ERA and 69 strikeouts over 47 1/3 innings.

 The Indians selected Nelson's contract on September 9, 2020.
 He made his major league debut the next day against the Kansas City Royals, giving up four earned runs over 2/3 of an inning; this was his only appearance for Cleveland for the 2020 season.
 In 2021, Nelson pitched 9 2/3 innings in relief for the Indians, giving up ten runs, striking out eight, and walking eight.
-While not with Cleveland, he pitched for the Clippers (now members of the Triple-A East) with whom he went 0-1 with a 6.66 ERA, twenty walks, and thirty strikeouts over 25 2/3 innings.
+While not with Cleveland, he pitched for the Clippers (now members of the Triple-A East) with whom he went 0–1 with a 6.66 ERA, twenty walks, and thirty strikeouts over 25 2/3 innings.

-Nelson was designated for assignment by the newly-named Cleveland Guardians on November 19, 2021.
+Nelson was designated for assignment by the newly named Cleveland Guardians on November 19, 2021.